kubernetes/community/contributors/design-proposals/raw-block-pv.md

    to the provisioner, it will be responsible for validating and handling whether or not it supports the volumeMode being passed ***

 # Container Runtime considerations
 It is important the values that are passed to the container runtimes are valid and support the current implementation of these various runtimes.
-Listed below are a table of various runtime and the mapping of their values to what is passed from the mount.
+Listed below are a table of various runtime and the mapping of their values to what is passed from the kubelet.

 | runtime engine    | runtime options  | accessMode       |
 | --------------    |:----------------:| ----------------:|